-- 1. improve quality of service delivery - -Strengthening appointment system - -Providing ongoing support to health providers and regional trainers with the roll out and adoption of national policies and guidelines for clinical and biological surveillance of patients. - -Training providers on care and support activities and management of kits stocks to avoid stock out in collaboration with PNPEC, PNN, - -Expansion of nutrition support activities through PECNAP activities in collaboration with PNN and FANTA - -Improving the quality of HIV services by involving nurses and midwives in provinding care and treatment - -Strengthening site providers' capacity to respond to exposure to infected blood (AES) and distribute posters and leaflets on proper guidelines to follow in the event of exposure to infected blood, in collaboration with PNPEC and FHI 360. - Participating in URC's collaborative improvement program - address client retention - Recruitment and training social workers to provide psychosocial support for PLHIV in collaboration with Human Resource Direction of MOH - Involving community workers in HIV care at community level in collaboration with PNSI and DSC (Direction de la santé communautaire) - Establishment of strong support group at site level - -Awareness campaigns against stigma and HIV infection focusing small group - strengthen linkages and referral - -Establishment internal and external referral and counter-referral system - -Training health providers including Social workers on carrying out primary prevention activities, strengthening linkages between HIV care and support services and family planning services - -Sensitization providers on proper use of tools to refer patient and strengthening linkages /supporting the continuum of services between health centers and the community - -Mapping services available at district level and dissemination information at all site level - -Minor reparation will be held focusing on access to potable water within facilities and Education PLHIV and their families on pure water kit use. - -Bring up to speed and provide technical assistance to health providers to use data collection tools correctly. - -Continue to participate in URC's collaborative improvement program and train and mentor providers on data quality.
+- 1. improve quality of service delivery - -Strengthening appointment system - -Providing ongoing support to health providers and regional trainers with the roll out and adoption of national policies and guidelines for clinical and biological surveillance of patients. - -Training providers on care and support activities and management of kits stocks to avoid stock out in collaboration with PNPEC, PNN,

-- Organize and improve the quality of biological surveillance of patients enrolled in care. - -Put in place data quality assurance systems and assist sites and districts with routine data analysis
+- Expansion of nutrition support activities through PECNAP activities in collaboration with PNN and FANTA Improving the quality of HIV services by involving nurses and midwives in provinding care and treatment - -Strengthening site providers' capacity to respond to exposure to infected blood (AES) and distribute posters and leaflets on proper guidelines to follow in the event of exposure to infected blood, in collaboration with PNPEC and FHI 360 - -Participating in URC's collaborative improvement program - 2. address client retention - Recruitment and training social workers to provide psychosocial support for PLHIV in collaboration with Human Resource Direction of MOH - -Involving community workers in HIV care at community level in collaboration with PNSI and DSC (Direction de la santé communautaire) - -Establishment of strong support group at site level - -Awareness campaigns against stigma and HIV infection focusing small group - 3. strengthen linkages and referral - Establishment internal and external referral and counter-referral system - -Training health providers including Social workers on carrying out primary prevention activities, strengthening linkages between HIV care and support services and family planning services - -Sensitization providers on proper use of tools to refer patient and strengthening linkages /supporting the continuum of services between health centers and the community - -Mapping services available at district level and dissemination information at all site level - -Minor reparation will be held focusing on access to potable water within facilities and Education PLHIV and their families on pure water kit use. - -Bring up to speed and provide technical assistance to health providers to use data collection tools correctly. - -Continue to participate in URC's collaborative improvement program and train and mentor providers on data quality. - -Organize and improve the quality of biological surveillance of patients enrolled in care. - -Put in place data quality assurance systems and assist sites and districts with routine data analysis districts, 45 care & treatment sites and 10 CDT.In collaboration with the districts, the PNLT and PNPEC, the strategies envisioned are :

-Strategic Area Budget Code Planned Amount On Hold Amount Care HKID 100,000 0
+Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 362,400 0

-During the 2012 fiscal year, SEV-CI activities will target 3 regions (Haut Sassandra, Fromager, Marahoue) 10 districts, and 87 heath facilities.
-Goals are:
+During the 2012 fiscal year, SEV-CI activities will target 3 regions (Haut Sassandra, Fromager, Marahoue) 10